Skip to main content

 OGL 200: Introduction to Organizational Leadership

 Basic introduction to leadership by focusing on what it means to be a good leader.
 Examines topics such as the nature of leadership, recognizing leadership traits, developing leadership skills, creating a vision, setting the tone, listening to out-group members, handling conflict, overcoming obstacles, and addressing ethics in leadership.
-Gives attention to helping students understand and improve their own leadership performance.

 Duration

-Instructor-led (8 weeks)
+Session Based (8 weeks)

 University Credits